emanlodovice/cmsc126-exercises/ex1_url_parser/README.md

 # Exercise 1 - URL Parsing

 ## Instructions
-    Given an incomplete file `index.html` that contains some html, css, and some javascript, your task is to fill the missing code in the area indicated by the comment `add your code here`.

-## How to run the file
-    To run the file just save `index.html` in your local machine and open it in your browser.
+The goal is make a page that accepts a URI and identifies the different parts of the given URI (scheme, authority, etc).
+You are given the files `index.html` and `parser.js`.
+The file `parser.js` is incomplete and your task to fill the missing code to make the URI parser work.
+The file `parser.js` is loaded in `index.html` so if you want to check if your code produces the right results just open `index.html` in your browser.